RESEARCH & PRACTICE

 Esplanade – Concert Hall & Outdoor Theatre; Yong Siew Toh Conservatory of Music; Singapore Conference Hall; Berklee Performance Center (Boston); Alice Tully Hall, Lincoln Center (New York)

-Performed as drummer, percussionist, and bassist across contemporary jazz, ensemble, and cross-genre contexts in major concert venues, contributing to large-ensemble and rhythm-section performance practice.
+Performed as drummer, percussionist, and bassist in major concert venues across Singapore and internationally, contributing to large-ensemble and rhythm-section performance practice.

 ARCHIVED ACADEMIC & PRACTICE-LED WORK